silverstripe/silverstripe-framework/docs/en/misc/coding-conventions.md

 Short tags are never allowed.
 For files containing only PHP code, the closing tag must always be omitted.
 It is not required by PHP, and omitting it prevents the accidental injection of trailing white space into the response.

+Files must end with an empty new line.
+This prevents problems arising from the end-of-file marker appearing where other white space is expected.

 ### Strings